Laser hair removal

 At the consultation, discuss a treatment plan and related costs.
 Laser hair removal is usually an out-of-pocket expense.

 - Staying out of the sun.
-Follow your doctor's advice for avoiding sun exposure, usually up to six weeks before treatment, and use a broad-spectrum sunscreen daily.
+Follow your doctor's advice for avoiding sun exposure before and after treatment.
+Whenever you go out, apply a broad-spectrum, SPF30 sunscreen.

 - Avoiding other hair removal methods.
 Plucking, waxing and electrolysis can disturb the hair follicle and should be avoided at least four weeks before treatment.